 - Workers' compensation

-All required posters are available from the Minnesota Department of Labor and Industry and can be downloaded from the agency's website.
+All required posters are available from the Minnesota Department of Labor and Industry and can be downloaded from the agency's website at Mandatory workplace posters.
 The worker’s compensation poster is available in many languages, including Spanish, Lao, Vietnamese, Cambodian, Hmong, and English.

 Consultants at our Small Business Assistance Office can help you understand more about poster requirements.
 And our network of Small Business Development Centers has experts located in nine main regional offices and several satellite centers statewide.